mace-akkari/mace-akkari/README.md

 Before that, I was a developer at Clu, a tech-driven recruitment platform, where I implemented Google Analytics & GTM, enhanced platform functionality, and improved team workflows.
 I also worked at ReLyfe, a medical startup, focusing on mobile-first development, code refactoring, and Cypress testing.

-My background in personal training and Computer Science gives me a unique perspective — I understand people, goals, and how to build systems that genuinely help.
+My background in personal training and Computer Science gives me a unique perspective.
+I understand people, goals, and how to build systems that genuinely help.
 I continue to be mentored by [Patrick Orrell](https://github.com/paddyo), the client who first nudged me toward software development.